CBD cosmetics regulations around the world

 CBD or cannabidiol is an active compound part of the cannabinoid category, naturally present in several Cannabis species and industrial hemp.
 Unlike THC (also present in Cannabis), CBD does not have any psychotropic effect, and as such can be used in cosmetics.
 It is believed to have antioxidant, hydrating, anti-sebum or anti-aging properties for instance, and shows therapeutic benefits.
 While CBD can be legally used as an ingredient, THC can only be considered as contaminant with a maximum percentage tolerated in the final product varying from one country to another.

 - CBD cosmetics trends

 The CBD cosmetics market has been a fast-growing segment since 2019, promising for brands aiming to enter a non-saturated field with opportunities in mass and niche markets.
 The USA remain first in line, but other parts of the globe could catch up such as the EU.
 The UK is also believed to become an important market for cannabidiol cosmetics.

 CBD is trendy, and current projections are expecting cannabidiol to become an essential ingredient within the beauty world.
 CBD oil is especially gaining more interest from the market players and is gradually more integrated to make-up formulae for example.
 New CBD infused make-up, haircare and skincare products are regularly launched, which also allows brands to come up with innovative techniques and revolutionary beauty formulae.

-CBD cosmetics regulations in the EU/UK
+CBD cosmetics and compliance in the EU/UK

 - Cosmetics Legal framework